 Tips for success as a professional freelancer

 Despite the difficulties of working as a full-time freelancer, it's no more or less challenging than any other entrepreneurial venture.
-Here are a few pieces of advice to help you successfully market yourself — and ultimately grow your client base.
+You need to know how to successfully market yourself and grow your client base.
 Here are a few tips for how to do so:

-Build your online reputation.
+Build your online presence.
 When you apply for a freelance position, the first thing potential clients will do is research your past work.
-Make sure they find something worthwhile by maintaining a strong online presence, whether it's through a personal portfolio website, your social media accounts and/or a freelance marketplace profile.
+Make sure they find something worthwhile by maintaining a strong online presence.